turingschool/backend-curriculum-site/other_resources/ideabox/ideabox.md

 There.
 Now both creating and editing ideas should work correctly.

+Note that when you update ideas now, you will see `- !ruby/hash:Sinatra::IndifferentHash` in your YAML database.
+Don't worry about this for now, as you will still be able to read, create, update and delete entries.

 ## I6: Using a View Layout

 Our view templates have a lot of duplication.
 View layouts are used to define the "boilerplate" HTML that should go on every page.
 Typically this includes the header, navigation, sidebar, and footer.
 Then the view template only has to focus on the content for that action/page.